aytacg26/ruler_of_the_world/README.md

     others will be the pirates or pirate teams of the game.
-    C- Pirate can be a person or a group of people under a pirate team name D- Each team can not be more than 20 person but a Main player & a pirate team can form an allience when a priate team holds at least 5 country card.
+    C- Pirate can be a person or a group of people under a pirate team name D- Each team can not be more than 20 person but a Main player & a pirate team can form an alliance when a priate team holds at least 5 country card.
     E- Team names and members of team should be send to ROW email address and hence they will get a Main Player Card or Pirate (Game-breaker) card under that name F- Each Main Player should select a Country as their Main Country of the game and should hold that country card.
-A country is not limited to one Main Player, a country can be selected more than one Main Player and at the end of the game **The Ruler of the World** card will contain team name (if any) or main player name or nickname and the name & flag of the selected country G- A main player or main player team members cannot purchase a country card or power card more than one.
+A country is not limited to one Main Player, a country can be selected more than one Main Player and at the end of the game **The Ruler of the World** card will contain team name (if any) or main player name or nickname and the name & flag of the selected country or if any team has their own team flag The Ruler of the World card will contain selected country and team flags.
+    G- A main player or main player team members cannot purchase a country card or power card more than one.
 Or a main player or main player team cannot form an allience with a pirate team which holds same cards in their collection.
 In such an allience, they have to sell one of all similar cards at 10% below the purchase price to other main players.
-    H- A pirate team or a priate or a main player or a main player team cannot sell a card to a main player or main player team below the purchase price and cannot sell a card which buyer main player holds in his/her/their collection.
+    H- A pirate team or a pirate or a main player or a main player team cannot sell a card to a main player or main player team below the purchase price and cannot sell a card which buyer main player holds in his/her/their collection.